How to improve storage in your Tesla

 When it comes to storage, Tesla has a remarkable amount of space in its vehicles.
 After all, it has a trunk and a frunk.
 And because the battery pack is placed under the floorpan of the vehicle, it doesn't need an unsightly transmission "hump" — which hampers the interior space in a gas-powered vehicle.
 However, although there is copious space inside your Tesla, the design language is one of modern minimalism.
-That's cool, but, at times... after owning a Tesla, you may feel the need to search out storage solutions to help organize your stuff.
+That's cool, but, at times... after owning a Tesla, you may feel the need to find some helpful storage solutions to better organize your stuff.

 Above: Significant storage capacity in trunk (Image: InsideEVs)

 Why?
 We live in our cars.
 For many it's our home outside of our house.
-With a car as amazing as a Tesla, you'll want to spend plenty of time inside the car to enjoy the driving experience.
 And often, you might have to wait a bit at a supercharger and choose to do some work inside the passenger cabin.
-However, Tesla didn't include many places, pockets, or compartments for essential storage.
+However, Tesla doesn't always include enough places, pockets, hooks, or compartments for essential storage.
 Often, your stuff will find it's way onto the floor which looks (and feels) a bit cluttered and messy.
 Here are some solutions you might find helpful.

 Front Seat Area

 Let's start with the the front seat area.
 For Model 3 owners, if you loan out your car to a valet or friend, they'll need to put the Model 3 card in a very specific area (near the cup holders) — where it often slides off and gets lost.
 So we've developed some great "guard rails" to position/place the Model 3 key card, it's call CardRails.